bridgetlemasurier/dissertation/models/stipitate/README.md

 # Stipitate Distribution

-[stipitate_ecoPA_models](stipitate_ecoPA_model.R) is the script used to model the present-day and future morphotype distributions of stipitate sponges
+[stipitate_ecoPA_model](stipitate_ecoPA_model.R) is the script used to model the present-day and future morphotype distributions of stipitate sponges

 ## Present Day distribution